-MENA region sees surge in Managed Security Services adoption, reports SearchInform
+MENA Region Sees Surge In Managed Security Services Adoption, Reports Searchinform

-(MENAFN- B2Press online PR Service) New research from SearchInform reveals that nearly 70% of organizations in the MENA are outsourcing or planning to outsource their information security functions.
+(MENAFN- B2Press) New research from SearchInform reveals that nearly 70% of organizations in the MENA are outsourcing or planning to outsource their information security functions.
 The survey highlights the growing trend of Managed Security Services in the region, driven by increased cyber threats and the need for specialized security solutions.

 SearchInform's findings indicate that while many organizations have implemented basic cybersecurity measures such as Antivirus, Next-Generation Firewalls (NGFW), and Intrusion Detection System (IDS), Intrusion Prevention System (IPS) and Endpoint Protection System (EPS); there is still a significant gap in the deployment of more advanced systems like Data Loss Prevention (DLP) and Security Information and Event Management (SIEM).
 These tools are critical for real-time monitoring and internal threat protection, yet only 29% of companies have implemented DLP, and a mere 5% have adopted SIEM systems.